What kind of applicants are you looking for?

 As a medical center that provides care to over 60% of the entire population of Sonoma County, and over 75% of the Medicare population of Santa Rosa, our patients reflect the broad diversity of our county demographics.
 Residents will care for a socioeconomically diverse patient population, with approximately 10-15% Medicare, 10-15% Medicaid, and 15-20% ACA patients, including underserved patients living rurally and many families and medically vulnerable older adults living in poverty.

-The largest ethnic minority in our patient population is Latinx/Hispanic, accounting for a growing portion of patient membership; many of the staff (MA, RN) in our family medicine center are bilingual/bicultural Spanish-speaking, and residents/faculty with Spanish language skills can cultivate a patient panel with a significant proportion of Spanish-speakers.
-Over 29 languages are spoken regularly at our medical center; other more represented ethnic and racial minorities in our patient population include African American, East Asian, Southeast Asian, and South Asian.
+The largest ethnic minority in our patient population is Latine/Hispanic, accounting for a growing portion of patient membership; many of the staff (MA, RN) in our family medicine center are bilingual/bicultural Spanish-speaking, and residents/faculty with Spanish language skills can cultivate a patient panel with a significant proportion of Spanish-speakers.
+Over 29 languages are spoken regularly at our medical center; other ethnic and racial minorities in our patient population include African American, East Asian, Southeast Asian, and South Asian.
 Our county is home to several recent immigrant communities including Eritrean and Syrian refugee families.
 24-hour phone translation is available to help physicians care for patients speaking a multitude of languages.

 We are also a community with a large population of people identifying as LGBTQ+, including many faculty, residents, and employees/leaders on our campus.
-As a resident, gender and sexual health will be part of your standard curriculum and you will have the opportunity to care for many patients of all ages across the gender and sexuality spectrum.
+As a resident, gender and sexual health will be part of your standard curriculum and you will have the opportunity to care for many patients of all ages across the gender and sexuality spectrum

 On my electives, can I do off-campus or international rotations?